agi-brain/xuance/docs/source/documents/usage/installation.rst

 .. note::

-    XuanCe can be installed on MacOS and be compatible with both Intel and Apple's M CPUs.
+    Note: XuanCe can be installed on MacOS and be compatible with both Intel and Apple's M CPUs.

 Install via PyPI
 ---------------------------------------------